canonical/ubuntu-cloud-docs/aws/aws-how-to/instances/data-science-stack-on-ec2.rst

 ------------------------------------------------

-Navigate to the EC2 Web console, select Launch Instance and make sure you select either Ubuntu 22.04 or 24.04 LTS (free or Pro), and any G4DN instance type family.
+Navigate to the EC2 Web console, select :guilabel:`Launch instance` and make sure you select either Ubuntu 22.04 or 24.04 LTS (free or Pro), and any G4DN instance type family.

-For this example, we are using 22.04 on ``g4dn.xlarge``, which has 4 vCPUs and 16 GiB of RAM.
+For this example, we are using 22.04 on ``g4dn.xlarge``, which has 4 vCPUs and 16 GB of RAM.
 It is powered with an NVIDIA T4 GPU.

 Make a note of the machine IP and the Key-Pair used.
 You’ll need it for connecting to the machine.